velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 It's early enough that the lobby is still mostly empty, apart from a Sisterhood officer at the information desk who looks half-asleep.
 None of the government offices in the building are open yet, and the few officials lucky enough to have apartments here are for the most part also lucky enough to have reasonable hours.
 Two Popular Front footsoldiers are standing guard at the door, and Jasmine breaths a quiet sigh of relief to find no sign of the Society soldier from the day before.
 "Emphasis patrolling," Sashuan called it -- people will be less likely to cause trouble if there's a chance they'll be facing off against a full-blood *randani* in combat armor, or so the thinking goes.
 It doesn't make the sight any less nerve-wracking.

-Intellectually, Jasmine *knows* the guards are there to protect them, but… the sight still sets her heart pounding as if they were greycloaks.
+Intellectually, Jasmine *knows* the guards are there to protect her, but… the sight still sets her heart pounding as if they were greycloaks.
 The uniforms whose sight used to bring her a sense of warmth and safety now just fill her with fear.

 The chill morning air sends a shiver down her spine as the doors shut behind her.
 The harvest season is coming to a close, winter well on the way.
 Her gaze is drawn to the distant horizon, past whose jagged and towering skyline are so many farms that will soon lay fallow, putting an end to the flow of fresh grains, vegetables, and fruits into the city.
-News of the outside world is scarce here, but her privileged position leaves her well aware that the southern hemisphere is still largely in the hands of enemy.
+News of the outside world is scarce here, but her privileged position leaves her well aware that the southern hemisphere is still largely in the hands of the enemy.
 Their fields will soon swell with produce for market, while the northlands will have only meat and dwindling stockpiles to rely on for nourishment.
 If the fertile farmlands of the South don't soon fall -- or, Khata'e forfend, the spiteful enemy salts its land before retreating -- famine will grip the North, and the shortages that came before will seem an era of ease and plenty by comparison.

 She feels Sashuan's soft hand in her own, and halfheartedly tightens her grip.
 "I hear there's been some progress with the vertical farms," the Green says, voice fragile and hollow, mind clearly fixed on the same track.